IsabellaRO/AWSLambdaJobsHandler/README.md

 In this example arg1 and arg2 will be substituted for the values 1 and 2 respectively.
 What happens is that the python test file will no longer see the values as _arg1_ and _arg2_ but as _1_ and _2_.

-__Note: the return value of the function in the python test file needs to be _printed_ as the lambda handler will capture the value that is printed__
+__Note: the return value of the function in the python test file needs to be _printed_, as the lambda handler will capture the value that is printed__